scikit-hep/scikit-hep.github.io/pages/affiliated.md

 Affiliated Packages {#affiliated_packages}
 ====================

-In the following, projects are described that work closely together with scikit-hep
+In the following, projects are described that work closely together with scikit-hep.
+They extend the Python ecosystem in HEP and remain, due to their size and scope, generally independent of scikit-hep.

 zfit: scalable pythonic fitting